Orthodox Church of Finland: Grand Duchy of Finland

-Independent Republic of Finland
+Republic of Finland

 Shortly after Finland declared independence from Russia in 1917, the Orthodox Church of Finland declared its autonomy from the Russian Church.
 Finland's first constitution (1919) granted the Orthodox Church an equal status with the (Lutheran) Church of Finland.

 In 1923, the Orthodox Church of Finland completely separated from the Russian Church, becoming an autonomous church affiliated with the Ecumenical Patriarchate of Constantinople.
 At the same time the Gregorian Calendar was adopted.
 Other reforms introduced after independence include changing the language of the liturgy from Church Slavonic to Finnish and the transfer of the Archiepiscopal seat from Viipuri to Sortavala.

 Until World War II, the majority of Orthodox Christians in Finland were located in Karelia.
 As a consequence of the war, residents of the areas ceded to the Soviet Union were evacuated to other parts of the country.
 The monastery of Valamo was evacuated in 1940 and the monastery of New Valamo was founded in 1941 at Heinävesi, on the Finnish side of the new border.
 Later, the monks from Konevsky and Petsamo monasteries also joined the New Valamo monastery.
 The nunnery of Lintula (now Ogonki) near Kivennapa (Karelian Isthmus) was also evacuated, and re-established at Heinävesi in 1946.

 A new parish network was established, and many new churches were built in the 1950s.
 After the cities of Sortavala and Viipuri were lost to the Soviet Union (Viipuri is now Vyborg, Russia), the archiepiscopal seat was moved to Kuopio and the diocesan seat of Viipuri was moved to Helsinki.
 A third diocese was established in Oulu in 1979.

 After the Second World War the membership of the Orthodox Church in Finland decreased slowly, as the Karelian evacuees were settled far from their roots among the Lutheran majority of Finland.
 Mixed marriages became common and the children were often baptized into the religion of the majority.
 But quite unexpectedly a "romantic" movement arose in Finland beginning in the 1970s onward glorifying Orthodoxy, its "mystical" and visually beautiful services and icons (religious paintings) and its deeper view of Christianity than that of the Lutheran Church.
 For these reasons, similar to Catholicism in England, conversion to the Orthodox Church became almost a fad, and its membership started to grow.

 At the same time Archbishop Paavali of Karelia and All Finland (1960–1987) made liturgical changes to the services, that gave the laity a more active role in the church services, and made the services more open (earlier the clergy stayed behind a curtain for part of the services) and intelligible.
 Archbishop Paavali also stressed the importance of partaking in the Eucharist as often as possible.

 In the 2010s, church membership has begun to decrease due to membership resignations and the declining number of baptisms.
 Compared to the membership trends of the Finnish Lutheran Church, members who resign from the Orthodox Church are on average slightly older and more likely to be female than those resigning from the Lutheran Church.